rorykermack/react-custom-select/README.md

 * Placeholders

 ### Contributing
-Everyone brings something awesome to the party so please contribute.
+Everyone brings something to the party so please contribute.
 If you have any suggestions give me a shout on twitter<br/>
 1. Fork it! <br/>
 2. Create your feature branch: `git checkout -b my-new-feature` <br/>